robfatland/nexus/cloud/aws.md

 Problem: The **S3 Browser** application was failing to list buckets for the account I was using.
 This means the access key is no longer valid.
 Regenerating a new key and installing it in the S3 Browser profile; and in the `aws configure` process fixed this.
-Now we have reference commands:
+Now we proceed to reference commands:

 - `aws sts get-caller-identity` to verify the `aws cli` configuration is ok